Temporal-Coded Deep Spiking Neural Network with Easy Training and Robust Performance: Conclusion

 \section{Conclusion}

-In this paper we develop temporal-coded deep SNNs that can be easily trained over large datasets such as ImageNet with classification accuracy within 1\% of the corresponding DNNs of similar size and architecture.
-New benchmark accuracy results for direct train SNNs are obtained.
-A circuit schematic of the n-LIF neuron is designed with phase-domain signal processing, which shows 45\% energy efficiency gain over existing state of the art.
-Both the neuron and the deep SNNs are demonstrated as robust to timing jitter, weight quantization and noise.
-The easy training, high performance and robustness indicate that SNNs can be competitive to DNNs and are promising for practical applications.
+In this paper, we develop direct-train deep SNNs that can be easily trained over large datasets such as ImageNet.
+We show that our SNNs can realize classification accuracy within 1\% of (or even better than) DNNs of similar size and architecture.
+A circuit schematic of the adopted neuron is designed with phase-domain signal processing, which shows 45\% energy efficiency gain over the existing state of the art.
+Both the neuron and the deep SNNs are demonstrated as robust to timing jitter, weight quantization, and noise.
+The easy training, high performance, and robustness indicate that SNNs can be competitive to DNNs in practical applications.